How Integrations Work

 Scenario: Multi-Environment Deployment Agent

 Alex runs the same deployment agent across staging and production.
 He wants a different webhook for each environment.
+His Configuration:- Creates two webhook integrations:

 - Adds